rushmathapa/Computing-Responsibility-Group-Work/README.md

 Part-3: PROFESSIONAL ETHICS

 1.1: Contribute to society and to human well-being, acknowledging that all people are stakeholders in computing.
 “An essential aim of computing professionals is to minimize negative consequences of computing, including threats to health, safety, personal security, and privacy.
 When the interests of multiple groups conflict, the needs of those less advantaged should be given increased attention and priority.”
-[ACM]
+[2]

 Based on this section of the ACM code of conduct, phone companies should not provide location history unless a warrant is issued.
 Although companies have a responsibility to minimize threats to public safety, they also have the same responsibility to uphold expectations of privacy.
 In this case with conflicting interests, the phone company has a responsibility to protect the rights of the less advantaged group.
 A single individual is less advantaged than the government, so phone companies should support their right to privacy until a warrant is given.
 By turning over the defendant’s location history without being given a warrant, the cell phone company did not conform to the ACM code of conduct.

 1.6.
 Respect Privacy.

 Under section 1.6, it’s stated that users should be informed and understand the data being collected, and that they should be able to review and delete that personal data.
 In addition, the minimum amount of data necessary for the service should be collected, and it should not be used for any other purposes without the user’s consent.
-[ACM] In Carpenter, the phone company failed to uphold this part of the ACM code of conduct.
+[2] In Carpenter, the phone company failed to uphold this part of the ACM code of conduct.
 According to the case, phone companies collect location data without clearly informing users and keep the data for up to 5 years [1], beyond what is necessary for the services they provide.
 This location history cannot be deleted by the user.
 In addition, Carpenter’s location information was then used for the secondary purpose of identifying his location history, which isn’t the purpose the data is collected for.

 3.7 Recognize and take special care of systems that become integrated into the infrastructure of society.

 When a company develops a system that becomes part of the infrastructure of society, they have a responsibility to be good stewards of the system.
-This includes monitoring how integrated into society the system is, and changing ethical standards accordingly [ACM].
+This includes monitoring how integrated into society the system is, and changing ethical standards accordingly [2].
 For example, in the 1979 case Smith v.
 Maryland, the turning over of phone call history was considered ethical because it is information voluntarily given to a third party [1].
 However, due to how pervasive cell phones have become in our society, the collection of location information is no longer considered to be voluntarily given.
 The cell phone company should have better adhered to the ACM code of ethics by reevaluating privacy policies based on how integrated into society their technology had become.

 REFERENCES

 [1] Carpenter v.
 United States, 585 U.S. 296 (2018).
+[2] ACM.
+ACM Code of Ethics and Professional Conduct.
+Retrieved from https://www.acm.org/binaries/content/assets/about/acm-code-of-ethics-and-professional-conduct.pdf.